Last updated 19 October 2022

 She’s now out on her own bike, tearing up the twisties with the best of them.
 And as well she should be!

-So with that in mind, let’s have a look at 5 of the best women’s textile motorcycle jackets.
+So with that in mind, let’s look at 10 of the best women’s textile motorcycle jackets in 2022.

 (We have listed them in price order from lowest to highest.)